WHAM-TV

 WHAM-TV (channel 13) is a television station in Rochester, New York, United States, affiliated with ABC and The CW.
-It is owned by Deerfield Media, which maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of Fox affiliate WUHF (channel 31), for the provision of certain services.
+It is owned by Sinclair Broadcast Group alongside Fox affiliate WUHF (channel 31).
 The two stations share studios on West Henrietta Road (NY 15) in Henrietta (with a Rochester mailing address); WHAM-TV's transmitter is located on Pinnacle Hill on the border between Rochester and Brighton.

 History

 WOKR

 The station signed on at 4 p.m. on September 15, 1962, as WOKR (for "We're OK Rochester").
 It has always been an ABC affiliate, and is the only commercial station in the area that has never changed its affiliation.
 It originally operated from studios located on South Clinton Avenue in Rochester.

 The station's original local owner, Channel 13 of Rochester, Inc., was composed of the Flower City Television Corporation, the Rochester Educational Television Association, the Genesee Valley Television Company, Star TV, Inc., Community Broadcasting, Inc., Heritage Radio and Television Broadcasting Company, Main Broadcasting Company, Federal Broadcasting Systems, Citizens Television Corporation, Rochester Broadcasting, Inc., and Rochester Telecasters, Inc., all of whom were equal shareholders until March 1970, when Flower City bought out its partners.
 Flower City sold the station to Post Corporation, a media conglomerate based in the Fox Cities region of Wisconsin, in 1977.
 George N. Gillett Jr. purchased the Post Corporation stations in 1984, transferring it into Gillett Holdings, Inc. Hughes Broadcasting Partners (Paul Hughes and Veronis, Suhler & Associates) purchased the station in 1991.
 Hughes then sold WOKR to Guy Gannett Communications in 1995.